Sense out of uncertainty, HR without borders

 Why the expenses reimbursed to employees for using their own cars for business purposes in Poland counts as taxable income.

-How ‘Resignation Agents’ operate in Japan and how commonly they are used.
+How ‘Resignation Agents’ operate in Japan and how their legality is likely to be severely limited.

-Why employers in Lithuania may now ask an employee, or prospective employee, for a criminal record certification without having any special need to do so.
+Why employers in Lithuania may now ask an employee, or prospective employee, for criminal record certification without having any stated need to do so.

 The fact that overtime work in Mexico beyond legal limits is now treated as a form of labour exploitation punishable by up to 12 years imprisonment.